centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 # Emergent Behaviour
 **Contributor(s): Bilal Chughtai**

 This lecture discusses emergent behaviour.
-Discussion surrounding emergent behaviour in AI Safety can sometimes be fairly speculative, so we ground our discussion with a discussion of detecting emergent proxy gaming.
+Discussion surrounding emergent behaviour in AI Safety can sometimes be fairly speculative, so we ground our discussion with many examples and present work on detecting emergent proxy gaming.

-It is difficult to ensure the safety of models if we do not know what they are capable of, if for example there is a performance spike where a capability turns on suddenly upon scaling to more compute or data.
-A concrete example could be a programming bot that suddenly learns how to access the internet and hack.
+It is difficult to ensure the safety of models if we do not know what they are capable of.
+Consider a programming bot that suddenly learns how to access the internet and hack as the bot is scaled to more parameters or compute.
+This rise in performance could be dangerous.
 Unfortunately, recent work has shown cases like this to be fairly common.
-We present several distinct kinds of emergent capability, some of which are substantially more difficult to detect than others.
+Let's look at some distinct kidns of emergent capability - some of which are substantially more difficult to detect than others.

 ## Performance Spikes

 Some models possess quantitative capabilities that are hard to predict.
 For example, an [adversarially trained MNIST model](#mnist) has it's accuracy discontinuously increase as it's capability scale increases.
-TODO: define what precisely this means

 <p align=center>
 <img src="images/MNIST.png"  style="width:12cm"/>